 To make green hydrogen, you need green power.
 In our case, this green power is wind power.
-This is why NortH2 aspires to develop large wind farms for what is currently Europe’s most ambitious wind-to-hydrogen project, well out of sight from the Wadden Islands, between 80 and 100 kilometres from the coast of the northern Netherlands.
+This is why NortH2 wants to develop large wind farms well out of sight from the Wadden Islands, between 80 and 100 kilometres off the coast in the northern region of the Netherlands.

-Not because we want to be the biggest, but simply because the Dutch, German and European climate ambitions of having an energy system with zero greenhouse gas emissions by 2050 calls for large-scale growth of renewable power and the use of hydrogen in the energy system, i.e. green hydrogen.
+This is not because we want to be the biggest, but simply because the Dutch, German and European climate ambitions of having an energy system with zero greenhouse gas emissions by 2050 calls for large-scale growth of renewable power and the use of hydrogen in the energy system.
+In other words, we need green hydrogen.
 And, as pointed out earlier, this starts with wind, lots of wind.
-And, not unimportantly, this not only requires considerable scale, but if we want to achieve the climate goals in time, we also need to get started now.
+And, not unimportantly, if we want to achieve the climate goals in time, we need to get started right now.

 NortH2; a big push in the right direction

 The Dutch Climate Agreement has set the ambition to scale up electrolysis to such an extent that the Netherlands will be able to produce as much as 4 gigawatts of green hydrogen by 2030.
+The Netherlands Environmental Assessment Agency (PBL) has even calculated that the Netherlands will need to have 7GW of hydrogen production capacity by then.
 An ambition that is as bold as it is necessary.
 Seeing that this is possible, NortH2 has taken on the challenge.
-By around the year 2040, we want to have gone from 4GW to as much as 10GW of offshore wind power intended exclusively for green hydrogen production.
-By 2040, hydrogen output, which will initially be produced in Eemshaven and later possibly offshore as well, will total around 1,000,000 metric tons on an annual basis, cutting carbon emissions by around eight to ten megatons a year.
-This would be a more than significant push in the right direction for the energy transition.
+By around the year 2040, we want to have gone from 4GW to as much as 10GW of green hydrogen production capacity.
+By 2040, hydrogen output, which will initially be produced in Eemshaven and later possibly offshore as well, will total around 1,000,000 metric tons on an annual basis, cutting carbon CO2 by 8 to 10 megatonnes a year.
+This would be a significant push in the right direction for the energy transition – and that is badly needed.

 Wind farms at sea